N-LakshmiSanju/GateGuardPro---Automated-Student-Gate-Pass-System-/securityapp_reactnative/README.md

-React native ode for security guard to scan identity cards of students.
+React native code for security guard to scan identity cards of students.